View All Articles

 Natalie Campbell

-Philadelphia native, Dr. Natalie Campbell did not stray too far from home during her career in higher education.
-She obtained her Bachelor of Science at Drexel University and her Doctorate of Veterinary Medicine from University of Pennsylvania in 1998.
+Philadelphia native, Dr. Natalie Campbell did not stray far from home during her career in higher education.
+She graduated from Drexel University with a Bachelor of Science and earned her Doctorate of Veterinary Medicine from the University of Pennsylvania.
 Following graduation, Dr. Campbell completed a medical and surgical internship at a specialty practice outside of Boston, MA.
-Eventually making her way back to Philadelphia, Dr. Campbell practiced general and emergency medicine for a number of years.
+Eventually making her way back to Philadelphia, she practiced general and emergency medicine for several years before following her passion for physical rehabilitation.

-Outside of work, Dr. Campbell lives in Delaware County with her family, which includes three teenagers.
-During her free time, she likes to cycle, garden and knit.
+Outside of work, Dr. Campbell lives in Chester County with her family.
+During her free time, she likes to road cycle, garden, and knit.